Designed By A Baldie

 Hi, I'm Allison

-Yes, I am a bald woman and I wear wigs and I am okay with it.
+Yes, I am a bald woman and I wear wigs; I am okay with it.
+And, no, I don't feel like I'm hiding under my wig.
 I have alopecia universalis, which is total hair loss (no lashes, brows, or hair anywhere else).
 It is the most extreme form of alopecia (i.e., hair loss).

 There is a lot of pressure for women with alopecia to be "okay" with their hair loss.
 There is a lot of judgement within our community and a lot of pressure outside our community to embrace and rock our bald heads like we just don't care so I thought I would share my thoughts and conversations that I have had with hundreds of women who are like me, bald.